Witt vectors, semirings, and total positivity: The Schur model for over

-While this is a better way of thinking about positivity properties on $\Sch$, the deeper meaning of the connection with Witt vectors is still elusive.
-It is not clear why one would want to assemble all this representation-theoretic data into an algebraic gadget $\Lambda_\bZ$ and then consider the corresponding Witt vector rings.
+While this is a more conceptual way of thinking about positivity properties on $\Sch$, the deeper meaning of the connection with Witt vectors still eludes me.
+From an arithmetic point of view, it is not clear why one would should consider the Witt vector functor associated to the composition algebra made by assembling all this representation-theoretic data into the algebraic gadget $\Lambda_\bZ$.
 Indeed, the composition algebras $\Lambda_{\sO_K,E}$ of~(\ref{subsec:lambda-over-number-fields}) and the corresponding Witt functors $W_{\sO_K,E}$ also have arithmetic interest (for instance in the theory of complex multiplication when $K$ is an imaginary quadratic field), but no representation theoretic interpretation of $\Lambda_{\sO_K,E}$ is known.
 In fact, no interpretation in terms of something similar to symmetric functions is known.

 At the time of this writing, there is still a tension between the following three observations: (1) the connection between Frobenius lifts and the representation theory of $\GL_n$ appears to be a coincidence, merely an instance of a fundamental algebraic object arising in two unrelated contexts; (2) to define $\Sch$ and $\Wsch$ one needs the positivity results established with representation theory; (3) $\Sch$ and $\Wsch$ have some arithmetic interest, as in section~\ref{sec:total-positivity} below.
 The situation with $\Lambda_\bN$ and $W$ is perhaps less mysterious---they seem more important from the arithmetic point of view and also require no nontrivial positivity results from representation theory.
 Perhaps the resolution will be that $\Sch$ and $\Wsch$ are of arithmetic interest only through their relation to $\Lambda_\bN$ and $W$.